Tyrrrz/Tyrrrz.me/data/blog/wpf-frontend-using-ammyui/index.md

 ## My experience

 I think AmmyUI is a very interesting project and highlights how much better WPF could've been if it didn't involve XAML.

-Ultimately, I don't think Ammy is production ready yet, but I recommend trying it out in one of your side projects.
+Ultimately, I don't think AmmyUI is production ready just yet, but I still recommend trying it out in one of your projects.